Mumps is caused by a virus.

 Symptoms of Mumps

 Mumps symptoms begin 12 to 24 days after infection.
-However, about one quarter of people do not develop symptoms.
-Most children develop chills, headache, poor appetite, a general feeling of illness (malaise), and a low to moderate fever.
-These symptoms are followed in 12 to 24 hours by swelling of the salivary glands, which is most prominent on the second day and lasts 5 to 7 days.
+Most people develop chills, headache, poor appetite, a general feeling of illness (malaise), and a low to moderate fever.
+These symptoms are followed in 12 to 24 hours by swelling of the salivary glands (parotitis), which is most prominent on the second day and lasts 5 to 7 days.

 Some children simply have swelling of the salivary glands without the other symptoms.
 The swelling results in pain when chewing or swallowing, particularly when swallowing acidic liquids, such as citrus fruit juices.
 The glands are tender when touched.
 At this stage, the temperature usually rises to 103 or 104° F (about 39.5 or 40° C) and lasts 1 to 3 days.